DominikaBogusz/SmokyForest/README.md

 # README #

-A simple Icy Tower clone created with Unity and C#.
+This game is a simple Icy Tower clone created with Unity and C#.
+Designed for Android platform in portrait mode resolution.